giwrgosisf/CyShield/README.md

    The child installs the Kids App, pairs with a guardian and links their telegram account to the CyShield backend.

 2. **Guardian App Setup:**
-   The parent or guardian installs the Guardians App and connects to their account and motitors txic activity.
+   The parent or guardian installs the Guardians App and connects to their account and motitors toxic activity.

 3. **Message Flow:**
    - The child receives three messages from telegram: two containing cyberbullying content and one normal message.